lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-28-dragan-on-lack-of-design-skills.md

 ---

-Dragan:

 Lack of proper design skills leads to setting up wrong service boundaries and lots of the distributed systems I’ve seen in the wild end up as an entity service antipattern
 (see Michael Nygard’s [article](https://www.michaelnygard.com/blog/2017/12/the-entity-service-antipattern/) on this antipattern).
 This suboptimal design is reflected in high service coupling and lots of intertwined network dependencies.

 This extends activation path (number of hops needed to fulfill end user request), which, in turn, increases response time for the end user request.
 That, as you go up the service call chain, drives call blocking time up,